navatim-labs/Grants-Program-Fanova/applications/application-template.md

 ### Ecosystem Fit

-Help us locate your project in the Polkadot/Substrate/Kusama landscape and what problems it tries to solve by answering each of these questions:
+Help us locate your project in the Polkadot/Substrate/Kusama landscape and what problems i t tries to solve by answering each of these questions:

 - Where and how does your project fit into the ecosystem?
 - Who is your target audience (parachain/dapp/wallet/UI developers, designers, your own user base, some dapp's userbase, yourself)?